Marketing Hot Takes: What We’re Watching Closely

 A property’s Google presence is often its

-Prospective residents don’t engage in one long search session anymore — they make dozens of 5–15 second “check-ins” across sites.
+Prospective residents don’t engage in one long search session anymore.
+Instead, they make dozens of 5–15 second “check-ins” across sites.
+Each micro-touch shapes perception, and inconsistent information across platforms negatively impacts sentiment.

 Examples of micro-moments: